 - Mattress toppers can range from anything between 1-5 inches thick to give added comfort.
 Generally the thicker the better because they tend to last longer and are more durable.

 - In terms of material, most of the popular and relatively cheap options are memory foam, which takes the shape of the body by contouring using body temperature, and gives you more comfort, meaning a better sleep.
 Gel foam is also a popular option but slightly more costly.
 There are even more expensive options such as latex mattress toppers.
 Essentially, latex vs. memory foam is a common crossroad which you’ll need to know about before you hit the “add to cart” button.

 - Like with pads, mattress toppers can either be designed so they just sit on the top of the mattress or there could be elastic bands to keep them in position.

 Pad or topper, there is no better or worse, it merely boils down to requirement and preference.

 There are indeed both pros and cons of mattress toppers, however, if you’re considering buying, try to get one that has a removable and washable cover, this makes addressing hygiene and cleanliness very easy.
-Also, ones which have elastic bands to keep in place are beneficial.
+Also, ones that have elastic bands to keep in place are beneficial.
 Lastly, even if the cost is slightly more, opt for something over 2 inches, it will last longer, and the comfort will be more noticeable.